christopherseaman/datasci_223/FinalREADME.md

 od.download(
     "https://www.kaggle.com/datasets/tapakah68/facial-emotion-recognition")

+Comments on Jupter Notebook follow along step by step, but the overall summary of what we did is documented below.

 ## Problem: To identify positive or negative emotions through facial imaging data (where various emotions including Negative: sadness, anger, fear, disgust and Positive: happy, surprise, neutral.
 ## Question: Can we predict a binary positive or negative from a person’s imaging data?